-You’ve run a few campaigns on LinkedIn, but you want to know some ways to make your campaigns even more successful.
+You’ve run a few campaigns, but you want to know some ways to make your campaigns even more successful in order to generate more LinkedIn leads.
 Considering different audience targeting techniques could be a significant first step toward ensuring your LinkedIn campaigns deliver to the right people at the right time.
 Read on to discover 5 Linkedin targeting tips you may not have considered.

 1. Pay attention to audience size; find the sweet spot between overly-broad and tiny audience sizes.